 If you find it difficult to control the noise in your environment, you can also provide noise-cancelling headphones.
 They reduce surrounding noise.
 Furthermore, they are a great solution in a noisy outdoor environment.

 Another important factor to consider when creating a sensory-friendly environment is to create a quiet zone.
 A quiet zone is simply an area that is dedicated to silence (or much reduced noise) and comfort.
 Within the quiet zone, you can also provide comfortable seating, sensory-friendly toys, fidgets or weighted lap pads.
 Quiet zones are appreciated by children, adults and seniors when they are experience sensory overload or distress.

 Something that you may have not thought about when creating a sensory-friendly space is to offer plenty of toilets.
-Did you know that having the urge to use the toilet without being able to so can lead to sensory overload?
+Did you know that having the urge to use the toilet without being able to do so can lead to sensory overload?
 Therefore, it is important that you have a sufficient number of toilets available needed to accommodate everyone using your space.

 Additionally, it is equally important to have accessible and gender-neutral bathrooms.
 Make people feel comfortable.
 Ensure accessibility.
 Include more people.

 Additionally, it is important to offer accessible seating in your space.
 This is especially important for individuals with mobility impairments or who use a cane, or walker.
 Also, this is critical for older adults and seniors.
 By offering seating around your space, this provides people with a safe and comfortable area to sit and rest.